david-griffith/HotWaterController/README.md

  - Updates the PyPortal Titano display with basic information.

 ### Monitoring
  - Sends data via MQTT to a ThingsBoard instance for display.
 The ThingsBoard instance also sends alert emails if the tank temperature drops below a lwoer threshold.
+Setting up a ThingsBoard or MQTT server is left as an exercise for the user.